putitsimply/christian-bible-explained/colossians.md

 Colossians includes advice for households, telling husbands and wives, parents and children, and masters and servants to treat each other with responsibility and fairness.
 In their world, that was a big deal because it pushed people toward more care and dignity in relationships.

 Paul ends by asking them to pray, to be wise in how they speak to outsiders, and he sends greetings from other Christians who are with him.

+## Big ideas

+* The letter stresses Jesus’ importance, saying Christians do not need “extra” spiritual add-ons.
+* Beliefs are meant to lead to changed behaviour (kindness, forgiveness, self-control).
+* Community unity across differences is treated as essential.